‹ Back to New at Amity Blog

 After asking a question, give the respondent enough time to think and answer.
 Give some time to think, then proceed to the next question.

-7. Using Predictable Questions
+7. Using Predictable or Repetitive Questions

 Repetition of the same question leads to disengagement.
 If you keep asking the same type of questions, your audience will get bored.
 Keep changing the questioning style and keep it dynamic and interesting.

-8. Asking Closed Questions
+8. Relying Only on Closed Questions

 Closed questions provide only a yes-or-no answer.
-Master the art of asking open-ended questions which encourages deep talks.
+Master the art of asking open-ended questions, which encourages deep talks.

-For instance, instead of asking the question, “Did you like the presentation?” say, “What things in the presentation did you find most engaging?”
+For instance, instead of asking the question, “Did you like the presentation?”
+Say, “What things in the presentation did you find most engaging?”

 9. Not Following Up on Answers